AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 ## Commands
 ### open_related_rails_model
-Opens the related model from a controller or a view.
+- Opens the related model from a controller or a view.
-If you put the cursor inside a model's name (like Po|st) and run the command, it will open the model from any place in the application.
+- If you put the cursor inside a model's name (like Po│st) and run the command, it will open the model from any place in the application.

 ### open_related_rails_controller
+- Opens the related controller from a model.
-Opens the related controller from a model or a view.
+- Opens the related controller from a view.
+Centers the screen at the action definition.
+If Vintage is enabled, it also moves the caret to the action definition.

 ### open_related_rails_view
-Opens the related view from a controller.
+- Opens the related view from a controller.
 You need to put the cursor inside the controller action for it to work.

 ## Bindings
 Here's how you can bind them to keys (Go to `Preferences > Key Bindings - User`)